On care, pain, parenting, and violence

 Am I going to do it or what?

 I hesitate again.
 My son just turned five.
 We had a party with unicorns and soccer balls and cake and small paper bags filled with candy and pencils so the children who came to sing and dance could write and draw.
-I think about him.

 I was never afraid of life until I had children.